xqzhang2015/tech_stack/tools/sublime.md

 2. Search for: `Package Control: Install Package`
 3. Search for: `MarkdownPreview`
 4. hit <kbd>enter</kbd>

+### Compare Side-By-Side
+Side-by-side file comparison & difference tool for ST2/3

+Installation Options
+1. Search for and install using Package Control (ctrl+shift+P, “Install Package”)
+2. Search for: `side-by-side`

+* Usage Options
+1. Right click on a tab and select “Compare with…”
+2. Right click somewhere in the active view and select “Compare with…”
+3. Right click on a tab and select “Compare with active tab”
+4. Highlight text, right click -> “Mark selection for comparison”
+5. Mark a second selection, then right click -> “Compare selections”
+6. Create two selections by holding CTRL, then “Compare selections”
+7. From the command line: see README_COMMANDS.md
+8. Jump to next: Alt+N, Jump to previous: Alt+P

 ### Configuration
 * Pick: Sublime Text > Preferences > Package Settings > MarkdownTOC > Settings - User